|

 sarcastic).
 I liked working on it only because it was on the Paramount

-The episode of Buffy, the Vampire Slayer I worked on was called
+The "Buffy the Vampire Slayer" episode I worked on is called

-"Beer Bad" (episode 61).
-It's hard to spot me in this one.
+"Beer Bad" (episode 61); this is another hard one to spot me in.
 In

 the first scene after the opening credits, I walk by, going